shichao-an/115wangpan/docs/source/quickstart.rst

     >>> task.status_human
     'TRANSFERRED'

-If the tasks has been transferred, it has a associated directory which contains "lixian" (offline) files:
+Normally, if it is a BitTorrent task and has been transferred, it has an associated directory which contains "lixian" (offline) files:

 .. code-block:: python

+    >>> task.is_directory
+    True
+    >>> task.is_transferred
+    True
     >>> task.directory
     <Directory: Sword Art Online II - 10.mkv>
     >>> task.list() # or task.directory.list()